nus-cs2103/website-base/admin/project-constraints.md

   * Mouse actions should have keyboard alternatives.
   * Typing is preferred over key combinations.
 Design the app in a way that you can do stuff faster by typing compared to mouse or key combinations.
   * <tooltip content="typing the full command and hitting ENTER will complete the task">One-shot commands</tooltip> are preferred over <tooltip content="prompting the user to input one parameter at a time">multi-step commands</tooltip>.
 If you provide a multi-step command to help new users, you should also provide a one-shot equivalent for regular users. %%&nbsp;Reason: We want the user to be able to accomplish tasks faster using CLI than a GUI; having to enter commands part-by-part will slow down the user.%%
+  * :exclamation: While we don't prohibit <tooltip content="i.e. no CLI equivalent">GUI-only</tooltip> features, such features will be ignored during grading.

 </span>